32 Bad Leadership Qualities and Characteristics & How To Improve Them

 Conclusion

 It is difficult to deal with bad leadership.
-It is something that affects the company, the team, and even the leader himself.
-But despite the consequences it may cause, we can overcome these adversities.
+It is something that affects the company, the customer, the team, and even the leader himself.
+But despite the consequences, we can overcome these adversities by focusing on personal accountability and modeling appropriate behaviors.
 We are all leaders the moment we decide to behave in an exemplary manner.
-Now that you know the poor leadership qualities of a bad leader, take the initiative to transform your environment by relying on your strengths.
+Now that you know what poor leadership qualities look like, take the initiative to transform your environment by relying on your strengths.
 Only then will you be able to deal with these leadership weaknesses successfully.

 Table of Contents